krfong916/system-design/README.md

 # system-design
-Repo for my learning of sys.design
+Repo for learning systems and distributed computing